 Everyone wants to feel good enough

 .
 Feeling like you are a good enough person enables you to feel lovable, to love others, and to feel safe and competent in the world.
-But are you really a good enough partner, parent
+But are you really a good enough friend, partner, parent

 , or, if you're a mental health professional, a good enough couples therapist